FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Reliability

-Retread tires often get a bad rap, with many people considering them less reliable than new tires.
-Fortunately, that’s not the case, with retread tires being no more dangerous than new tires!
+Retread tires often get a bad rap, with many people considering them less reliable than new ones.
+Fortunately for your budget, this assumption is inaccurate.
 However, choosing a certified, reputable retread tire company is essential for your safety and the safety of others on the road.

 Proper Maintenance

 Proper maintenance and monitoring are vital both for safety and for extending the life of your tires.
-This is still the case with retread tires!
+This is still the case with retreads!

 Find the Right Application